(225 ILCS 305/9)

 Four members of the Board shall constitute a quorum.
 A quorum is required for Board

-The Director may remove any member of the Board for misconduct,
+The Secretary may remove any member of the Board for misconduct,

-incompetence, neglect of duty, or for reasons prescribed by law for
+incompetence, or neglect of duty or for reasons prescribed by law for

 removal of State officials.

-The Director may remove a member of the Board who does not attend 2
+The Secretary may remove a member of the Board who does not attend 2

 Notice of proposed rulemaking shall be transmitted to the Board and the